jaquobia/sbi/README.md

 Also by default, sbi will have no idea where executables and assets are (To be implemented).
 Sbi expects a "vanilla" executable to be defined as it is the default executable name.
-Executable and asset definitions and will need to be created in `$XDG_DATA_HOME/sbi/config.json`:
+Executable and asset definitions will need to be created in `$XDG_DATA_HOME/sbi/config.json`:
 ```json
 {
   "executables": {